-Every year, we partner with Astoria Visual Arts (AVA) to sponsor a week-long writing retreat.
+We partner with Astoria Visual Arts (AVA) annually to sponsor a week-long writing retreat.
 Residents work on creative writing endeavors undisturbed by the outside world while enjoying the beauty of the PNW coast.
 A reception and reading of the resident’s work are open to the public and scheduled at the AVA Gallery.

-The week of the residency will be determined by the program hosts and chosen writer.
+The program hosts and chosen writer will determine the week of the residency.
 Lodging and a $250 stipend are provided.
-A reception and public reading will be held at the end of the residency at the AVA gallery in Astoria.
+A reception and public reading will be held at the end of the residence at the AVA Gallery in Astoria.

 WHEN AND HOW TO APPLY

 Our 2023 winner has been announced.
 We are not yet taking applications for 2024.

 Applications consist of (1) a one-page cover letter describing your experience and interests as a writer, your connection with the Pacific Northwest, and what you hope to accomplish during your residency; (2) a one-page description of your writing project, its scope, and current state; (3) a 5-page writing sample; and (4) a resume or CV, including any publications if applicable.

 Writers of novels, short stories, literary nonfiction, plays, memoirs, poetry, and screenplays who are from the Pacific Northwest and over the age of 18 are eligible and encouraged to apply!

 The Writer’s Guild of Astoria and Astoria Visual Arts (AVA) are delighted to announce the winner of the 2023 North Coast Writer’s Residency: